vnstk/Bash-helpers/ascii/README.md

   <li><tt>ascii f</tt> appends several fun facts.</li>
 </ul>

-For each character, its codeis printed in decimal and then in hex (latter, inverse-video).
+Each character's code is printed in decimal and then in hex (latter, inverse-video).

 <hr/>
 Demo, <tt>ascii</tt>: